webgpu-native/webgpu-headers/doc/articles/Asynchronous Operations.md

 ## wgpuInstanceProcessEvents {#Process-Events}
 `void wgpuInstanceProcessEvents(WGPUInstance)`

-Processes asynchronous events on this `WGPUInstance`, calling any callbacks for asynchronous operations created with `WGPUCallbackMode_AllowProcessEvents` that have completed.
+Processes asynchronous events on this `WGPUInstance`, calling any callbacks for asynchronous operations created with `::WGPUCallbackMode_AllowProcessEvents` that have completed.
 This is a non-blocking operation.

 ## Device Events